umbraco/UmbracoDocs/Tutorials/Editors-Manual/Working-with-Content/Rich-Text-Editor/index.md

 ## Macros

 In Umbraco, macros are small building blocks of functionality that can be dropped into an editor.
-Each macro encompasses a piece of functionality and provides a simple interface to be able to modify the macro to your requirements.
+Each macro encompasses a piece of functionality and provides an interface to be able to modify the macro to your requirements.
 A macro can be anything from a contact form to an embeddable media player.
-The advantage of macros is that it gives editors the ability to add complex elements to the page in a simple manner.
+The advantage of macros is that it gives editors the ability to add complex elements to the page in a less complex manner.

 The macros available to you differ from system to system so please see your system administrator to find out which macros are available to you and what they do.
 The process for adding and updating a macro is always the same.